Strategies

 Once Amazon has identified its top 10 keywords in a campaign that will fetch its revenue, it will stop trying to identify more such keywords.
 That’s why, while harvesting keywords, you should add keywords to new campaigns if you are doing it manually.

-When setting up Amazon PPC or Amazon Sponsored Ads, you must choose a type of bidding strategy.
+When setting up Amazon PPC or Amazon Sponsored Ads, you must choose a type of Amazon bidding strategy.
 Here are the options to choose from:

 Campaign-level bidding strategies